jakub-deka/job_advert_assistant/prompts/job_recon_bulk.md

 For each question construct an answer in no more than {{ number_of_words }} words.

 Print the question and corresponding answer.
+Add ":orange" in front of the question and wrap it in square brackets.
+Add ":blue" in front of the answer and wrap the answer in square brackets.

+For example:
+:orange[What is the job title?] :blue[Head of data science]

 Do not write an introduction or summary.